PrincAm/sentence-game/README.md

 ## Local Development

+- `npm install` to install dependencies in the node_modules folder
 - `npm start` to run webpack dev server with hot loading -> localhost:3000
 - `npm test` to execute Jest tests in watch mode
 - `npm run lint` to run eslint